steriotype/FirstTest/web/README.md

 Login demo
 This is not me
-This is also not me
+This is also not git push
+me hi
 Final issue fixed
 This is a simple static login page demo.
 It provides: